Chloe Mitchell

 Despite temporarily breaking up the popular pairing of Lily and Cane, Chloe was met with popularity among viewers and critics.
 Soap Opera Weekly described the character as "complex" and her storyline "meaty".
 Nelson Branco of TV Guide hailed Chloe as "one of the most legendary bitches in soap history", crediting her for rejuvenating the "dying breed" of soap opera vixens.
 The character's various relationships have been met with mixed reviews.
 While the pairing of Chloe and Billy has been popular, Sara Bibel of Xfinity heavily criticized the romance between Chloe and Chance for mellowing the character out, wanting the "sassy" Chloe back.
 While Chloe and Kevin were initially met with favorable reviews, Zap2it placed them on a list of "Worst Soap Opera Couples" and said that the soap opera "needs to put a fork in this relationship".
 Hendrickson's performance has been met with critical acclaim, having garnered her four Daytime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2012, 2014, 2015 and 2018.
 After six years in the role, Hendrickson chose to leave The Young and the Restless in 2014, returning for two brief guest stints thereafter.
 She later returned as a series regular from 2016 to 2017.
-Hendrickson briefly reprised the role in June 2019 and on August 26, 2019.
+Hendrickson briefly reprised the role in June 2019 and permanently since August 23, 2019.